bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### Why

-If the HTML file has Javascript or CSS within the HTML file (called “inline”).
+If the HTML file has Javascript or CSS within the HTML file (called "inline").
 For example:

 ```
 <style>